Autek/mystical-forest/project/proposal/proposal.md

 ## Schedule
 We decided to split the work by tasks.
 Each task is assigned to only one member of the team.
-This doesn't exclude the possibility of reworking this schedule if our time estimates are wrong (or if we decide to change the tasks we are implementing).
+This doesn't exclude the possibility of reworking this schedule if our time estimates are wrong.
 We want to have finished **crafting the scene**, applied the **basic effects from earlier homeworks** and finished the **fog** by the end of week 4, for the milestone submission.
-As we are above the points limit (55pts), we might let go of the bloom task if we see that we are running out of time, so as to redispatch the workload.
+As we are above the points limit (60pts), we might let go of the bloom task if we see that we are running out of time, so as to redispatch the workload and the points.

 <table>
 	<tr>